One year after settling for silver, the Brock Badgers have reclaimed their place atop the national wrestling landscape.

 Rounding out the medal results for Brock were first-year wrestlers Aiden O'Neill (61kg) and Austin Brabant (82kg).
 O'Neill placed second in his weight class, while Brabant won a gritty bronze medal match by decision 9-8 over Chase Birch of the host Lakehead Thunderwolves.

-At the end of the competition, Marty Calder was named national Coach of the Year for the 14th time in his illustrious coaching career.
+At the end of the competition, Calder was named national Men's Coach of the Year for the 14th time in his illustrious coaching career.

 MEN'S MAJOR AWARD WINNERS AT THE 2026 WRESTLING CANADA LUTTE U SPORTS INVITATIONAL CHAMPIONSHIPS